PAIR: An overview

 Our team will be comprised of the following: 1 Senior Fellow per institution; 2 Fellows per institution; 1 Associate Fellow per Australian partner institution; and 2 Associate Fellows per Indonesian partner.

-PAIR was launched on August 27 2019 and is currently in its implementation phase.
-The first program workshop (Induction) was held in Melbourne in September and the second program workshop (Discovery) will take place in November in Makassar.
+PAIR was launched in Jakarta on 27 August 2019 and in Makassar on 18 November 2019.
+The Induction Workshop was held in Melbourne in September 2019 and the Discovery Workshop was held in November 2019 in Makassar.
+In February 2020, the first Visioning Workshop will be held in Makassar.
 Research will commence in 2020.